Thunder Bay: Economy

 As the largest city in Northwestern Ontario, Thunder Bay is the region's commercial, administrative and medical centre.
 Many of the city's largest single employers are in the public sector.
 The City of Thunder Bay, the Thunder Bay Regional Health Sciences Centre, the Lakehead District School Board and the Government of Ontario each employ over 1,500 people.
 Resolute Forest Products is the largest private employer, employing over 1,500 people.

-Bombardier Transportation operates a 553000 sqft plant in Thunder Bay which manufactures mass transit vehicles and equipment, employing approximately 800 people.
-The plant was built by Canadian Car and Foundry to build railway box cars in 1912, began building passenger railcar and transit cars from 1963 onwards Bombardier acquired the facility from UTDC in 1992, which had acquired it from Cancar in 1984.
+Alstom operates a 553000 sqft plant in Thunder Bay which manufactures mass transit vehicles and equipment, employing approximately 500 people.
+The plant was built by Canadian Car and Foundry to build railway box cars in 1912, began building passenger railcars and transit cars from 1963 onwards Alstom acquired the facility from Bombardier in 2021, which had acquired it from UTDC in 1992, and from Cancar in 1984.

 Lack of innovation by traditional industries, such as forest products, combined with high labour costs have reduced the industrial base of Thunder Bay by close to 60%.
 The grain trade has declined because of the loss of grain transportation subsidies and the loss of European markets.
 The gradual transition from shipping by train and boat to shipping by truck, and the Canada–United States Free Trade Agreement have ended Thunder Bay's privileged position as a linchpin in Canadian east–west freight-handling trade.
 As a result, the city has lost its traditional raison d'être as a break-bulk point.
 However, in recent years shipments through the port of Thunder Bay have stabilized, and it remains an important part of the Saint Lawrence Seaway.

-In an effort to rejuvenate its economy, the city has been actively working to attract quaternary or "knowledge-based" industries, primarily in the fields of molecular medicine and genomics.
+To rejuvenate its economy, the city has been actively working to attract quaternary or "knowledge-based" industries, primarily in the fields of molecular medicine and genomics.
 The city is home to the western campus of the Northern Ontario School of Medicine, the first medical school to open in Canada in a generation.
 The city also has a law school.